The 50:50 Initiative

 Provide forums for honest and unbiased discussion that include men

 Provide a platform to showcase and celebrate that history of women in architecture and design, their work and contributions to the field(s).

 AWA+D Board Members and Executive Committee/Strategy:

-Kishani De Silva, Parliamentarian, AWA+D and Principal; 2A+D, Arts Architecture + Design Management
+Kishani De Silva, 2A+D, Arts Architecture + Design Management

-Stephanie Reich, AIA, Urban Designer; CITY OF WEST HOLLYWOOD
+Stephanie Reich, AIA, Urban Designer; CITY OF SANTA MONICA

 “As a leading UK and international practice it is our responsibility to our teams and to the profession to ensure that gender and pay inequality is a thing firmly of the past.
 Developing a diverse studio team and providing career opportunities for everyone creates a stronger profession, a rewarding place to work, and fundamentally produces better design.
 A diverse team fosters excellence in design and a diverse mamangement board makes better strategic decisions.